GoogleCloudPlatform/document-intake-accelerator/utils/docai-wh/README.md

 - Batch upload using GCS uri as an input (can be in different project) and preserving original structure with subdirectories.
 - There is no limit on 15 pages per document, since asynchronous batch processing is used by the DocAI parser.
 - When folder contains high mount of documents, it might take a while for a batch operation to complete.
-  - When using Cloud Shell, this might timeout the session.
+  - When using Cloud Shell, this might time out the session.
 - Processor could be in an external from the different project.
 ### Limitations:
 - Only PDF files are handled.
-- max amount of pages per document is 200.
+- Max amount of pages per document is 200.

-- Folder names on GCS can not contain spaces.
+[//]: # (- Folder names on GCS can not contain spaces. )